Director

 tclipuma@iu.edu

-I am a first-year doctoral student at IUPUI in the Clinical Psychology Ph.D. program.
+I am a third-year doctoral student at IUPUI in the Clinical Psychology Ph.D. program.
 I transferred to UC Davis from American River College in 2016 and graduated with a B.S. in Clinical Nutrition in 2019.
-My undergraduate research focused on nutritional strategies for performance nutrition.
-Over the next few years, I gained translational neuroscience research experience in the areas of stress, sleep, and the brain-gut-microbiome axis by becoming a VT-PREP Scholar from 2020-2021 and attending University College Cork from 2021-2022 as a MSc graduate student.
-As a new PhD student in the CBM lab, I hope to use my cross-disciplinary background to characterize how behavioral sleep interventions can impact both physiological and mental health.
-Outside of the lab, I love food and travel!
-I grew up admiring Anthony Bourdain, and that's part of what brought me to Ireland several times in my life.
+My undergraduate research focused on nutritional interventions for exercise performance.
+Over the next few years, I gained research experience in the areas of stress, sleep, and the brain-gut-microbiome axis by becoming a VT-PREP Scholar from 2020-2021 and attending University College Cork from 2021-2022 as a MSc graduate student.
+As a PhD student, I hope to use my cross-disciplinary background to examine how depression symptoms, such as changes in eating or sleeping, impact physical health.

 Zack M. Jones